rekalogika/rekalogika.dev/docs/rekapager/00-intro.md

 This feature prevents denials of service, malicious or accidental.
-In most cases, a real user won't have a good reason for accessing page 56267264, but doing so can crash the server.
+In most cases, a real user won't have a good reason for accessing page 56267264, but doing so can cause a denial of service.

 ## Adapters